elin-y/diy-toothpaste/de/README.md

  - Brush your teeth twice a day, mornings and before going to bed.
  - If it is a warm day, coconut oil will be fluid and the other ingredients can precipitate.
 If so, you should stir it a bit to make it homogeneous again.
- - If it is a cold day, it will be very hard, then you need to scratch it a bit more than usual.
+ - If it is a cold day, it will be very hard, then you need to scratch it with your toothbrush a bit more than usual.